2.17. Variant¶

 Individual cases start from the same offset.

-Variant type is aligned by alignment of its largest case, but no less than that of int32.
+The variant type is aligned by the alignment of its largest case, but no less than that of an int32.